In This Section

 Throughout the COVID-19 pandemic, Loyola has prioritized the health, safety, and well-being of our entire community.
 Out of an abundance of care and concern for our wider community, nation, and world, we are advising Loyola students, faculty, and staff who are NOT vaccinated against COVID-19 to either refrain from or limit non-essential travel.
 Personal travel increases one’s risk of contracting and spreading COVID-19.
 If you are not vaccinated, the best way to protect yourself and others is to stay home with your immediate household or visit with family virtually.
 If someone who is unvaccinated needs to travel outside of their community, they should follow the CDC’s travel guidelines for unvaccinated individuals.

-Fully vaccinated students, faculty, and staff can plan to engage in domestic and international travel, as vaccinated individuals are much less likely to contract or spread COVID-19.
+Fully vaccinated students, faculty, and staff can plan to engage in domestic and international travel, using caution and following health safety protocols to prevent the risk of contracting or spreading COVID-19.
 If you decide to travel, stay up to date with the CDC’s current travel guidelines.
 The CDC encourages fully vaccinated individuals to still practice safety behaviors such as wearing a mask, social distancing, and handwashing.
 Travelers who are flying are required to wear masks in the airport and during their flight.
 Masks are also required on buses and trains for many state and city public transportation systems, including Chicago.
 Different cities and states may also have different requirements for travelers, even if you are fully vaccinated.
 Make sure you understand and can comply with the guidelines for the state you are visiting.

 If traveling in and out of Chicago, compliance with Chicago’s Emergency Travel Order, which is regularly updated, is requested.
 Fully vaccinated and asymptomatic residents returning from a domestic trip are not required to quarantine upon their return home.